Company Registration

 By meeting international standards, these rules enhance India's reputation as a trusted destination for clinical trials.

-While the NDCT Rules, 2024, bring many benefits, they also introduce challenges:
+While the NDCT Rules, 2026 bring many benefits, they also introduce certain challenges:

 To overcome these challenges, businesses must thoroughly prepare before applying for a drug license in Delhi or other locations.